sherbet-refuser/trans-action/docs/charter.md

 1. **Eligibility Requirements**: Council membership is limited to individuals who:

-   - Identify as transgender
+   - Identify as transgender, nonbinary, or gender diverse
-   - Reside within King County, Washington
+   - Reside within the Seattle metropolitan area

 2. **Required Information**: Each Council member must provide and maintain current records of: